This site will look much better in a browser that supports web standards, but is accessible to any browser or Internet device.

 Over the years, I have taught myself over a dozen programming languages from various books.
 Some books were better than others.
 Some languages I learned because I wanted to, some I learned because I had to.
 With everything I've been hearing about Ruby, this sounded like a language I would want to learn.
 Unfortunately, this book did not give me a compelling reason to use Ruby.

 Don't get me wrong, the book makes a wonderful reference.
 It also provides a very good tutorial.
 It just doesn't compel me to use the language.
 Different languages have different strengths, and different personalities.
-This book did not tell me these things about Ruby.
+This book did not tell me these things about the Ruby programming language.

 If you have a real need to learn Ruby or you are already driven to use the language, this book will definitely fill in what you need.
 If you are like me, you will probably need something else, as well.
 Despite that, I would recommend this book to anyone who needs to work with the Ruby language.